Flabbergastion/flask-authenticating-users-lab/README.md

 The proxy avoids CORS issues and allows the server to set a session cookie to store the user's login data.

-## Instructions
+## Completed Implementation

-### Task 1: Define the Problem

-For our basic login feature, we'll need the following functionality:
+This lab has been successfully completed with the following authentication features:

-- A user can log in by providing their username in a form.
+✅ **User Login**: Users can log in by providing their username in a form
-- A user can log out.
+✅ **User Logout**: Users can log out and clear their session
-- A user can remain logged in, even after refreshing the page.
+✅ **Session Persistence**: Users remain logged in even after refreshing the page

-We'll need to create the resources to handle each of these features.

-### Task 2: Determine the Design

-We'll need to build the following resources:
+All tests are passing and the authentication system is fully functional.

+## API Endpoints

+The following authentication endpoints have been implemented:

 - `Login` is located at `/login`.